Welcome and thanks for visiting...

 Wrap up the day with an awards ceremony and a brief presentation.

-Foot races, walking or running, are effective, low overhead fundraisers.
+Foot races, walking or running, are effective, low-overhead fundraisers.
 They have high ROIs and are easy to promote, appealing to support bases.
 Joggers, runners, mall walkers, etc. are all invited.
 You'll make money from entry fees and donations from the friends and fans of the racers who pledge their support.
 Mostly your costs will be renting the venue if any, and refreshments.
 Of course, participation mementos will add to the event's popularity.

 Foot Rally is like a car rally where an entry fee allows a walking team of two to race at a starting point and navigate to various stop points where they must perform a task before getting directions to the next stopping point.
 The process continues through a pre-produced and administered course.
 Teams start 60 seconds apart.
 The fastest time correctly completing the course wins.
 Time penalties are incurred for incorrectly performed stopping point tasks.
 Winners get an opportunity to win a large insured sum by successfully performing the insured task.

 Might want to consider including tee shirts in the entry fee, so all participants come away with something.
-Also might have local merchants provide prizes for the top 3 to 5 teams.
+Also might have local merchants to provide prizes for the top 3 to 5 teams.

 This is a shopping mall carts-in-the-court game that tests contestants' memory, math, and puzzle skills (5) events.
-The top finishers, move on to a second-round with the finalist getting a chance to win a large insured prize with the quiz.
+The top finishers, move on to a second round with the finalist getting a chance to win a large insured prize with the quiz.
 Mall stores contribute prizes as a promotion.
 Entry fees provide profits.

 This is a skills game including putting, basketball foul shots, and darts.
-Entrants perform each skill until they miss.
+Entrants perform each skill until they miss it.
 The top three are invited back to perform a pre-agreed insured skill for a large prize.
 Would be a good idea to have entrants get some sort of small gift.
 A sponsoring sporting goods store, will help stage and provide prizes in turn for the ability to traffic.

 This is a combined promotion involving a department store or supermarket and local media that promote hourly in-store specials.
 Stores share a percentage of profits with local sports team fundraisers.
 Media gets audience loyalty.
 Stores get traffic and sales.
 The team gets funds.